-Raspberry cream cheese pie is rich, creamy, smooth, and topped with sweet jam and fresh raspberries all on a flaky crust.
-The best part–other than the amazing taste–is that it’s no-bake, which means perfect for the warmer months.
+Raspberry Cream Cheese Pie is rich, creamy, smooth, and topped with sweet jam and fresh raspberries all on a flaky crust.
+The best part, other than the amazing taste, it’s a no-bake recipe, which means perfect for the warmer months.

 When you find yourself wondering what to do with fresh raspberries and cream cheese, you are definitely going to reach for this cream cheese raspberry pie recipe.
 It’s so easy to make and you probably already have most of the ingredients on hand.
 If you have leftover raspberries to use up after making this pie, you can make a batch of lemon raspberry cookies, raspberry hand pies or raspberry lemon bread.

-While I mentioned it’s a great summertime dessert, you can serve it year-round.
+While I mentioned it’s a perfect summer dessert, you can serve it year-round.
 The bold color is similar to cranberries which means it would look fantastic on your fall dessert table or at your Thanksgiving dinner.

-I am going to use a store-bought pie crust, just because it’s easier.
-But if you wanted to make one from scratch may I recommend the easiest olive oil pie crust or making one out of graham crackers.
+I am going to use a store-bought traditional pie crust, just because it’s easier.
+But if you wanted to make one from scratch may I recommend my oil pie crust or butter pie crust.
 If you go with the graham cracker crust, the dessert will taste more like a cheesecake.

 Why You’ll Love This Raspberry Cream Cheese Pie

-- Rich and creamy texture with the freshness of ripe raspberries
+- Rich and creamy filling with the freshness of ripe raspberries

 - Perfect for the warmer months but also beautiful enough for Thanksgiving.